Nebula-Consulting/nebula-core/LazyIterator.md

     Set<Id> accountIdsNoFirstName = (Set<Id>)accountIds.get('noFirstName');
     Set<Id> accountIdsWithFirstName = (Set<Id>)accountIds.get('withFirstName');

+### Mapping and Boolean Functions

+There are some functions included in the package for common scenarios.
+Boolean functions are all named `Is*` and mapping functions are all named `*From*`.
+The boolean functions include the standard logical operations: `IsNot`, `IsAny`, and `IsAll`.

 ### More examples

-You can find the complete examples from here in [LazyIteratorExamples](examples/main/default/classes/LazyIteratorExamples.cls).
+The code examples above are written in whole tests in [LazyIteratorExamples](examples/main/default/classes/LazyIteratorExamples.cls).

-You can find a trigger handler example in [ContactNumberOfContactsRollUpDeclarative](examples/main/default/classes/ContactNumberOfContactsRollUpDeclarative.cls)
+There is a trigger handler example in [ContactNumberOfContactsRollUpDeclarative](examples/main/default/classes/ContactNumberOfContactsRollUpDeclarative.cls)

 ###Why?